MIT-Mario-Kart/MIT-Mario-Kart/README.md

 Next, we tried reusing and adapting the code one of us had written to control the cars we each made for the personal project (different cars to this project).
 It worked by hosting a webserver directly on the Arduino using the ESP8266WebServer.h library and then connecting to that webserver using a phone (with the Arduino connected to that phone's personal hotspot).
 The joystick worked perfectly while not connected to the server, but had terrible latency issues when connected to the server at the same time as hosting the webserver.
 In an attempt to fix this, we tried using the car's second board (the ESP32-Cam-AI-Thinker).
 The idea was to have the ESP8266 host the webserver and have the ESP32 communicate with the main server, and then transmit any data received from the main server over the two boards' Serial ports, using the RX/TX pins and the SoftwareSerial.h library.
 Unfortunately, we again ran into high latency issues.
 Anyone who wants to use the SoftwareSerial.h library should know that it takes a lot of processing power and therefore slows the board down.
 In theory, it's possible to communicate over Serial without using this library, but by this point we were running out of time.
 Serial communication is painful and long to debug, because you can't send messages to another board over Serial and print received messages to the console at the same time, so you need to be a little creative (to test it out, we connected both boards to a dummy server that just prints messages and had each board transmit any received from the other board).
 Therefore, we were forced to downgrade to a system where powerups could only affect one car at a time until we came up with our final solution: console controllers connecting to the computer hosting the main server, and the main server sending on the movement data the the ESP8266.

-This final solution was implemnted using pygame because it already had a way of detecting a controller once it has been connected to the computer using bluetooth.
+This final solution was implemented using pygame because it already had a way of detecting a controller once it has been connected to the computer using bluetooth.
 So what we ended up assigning to our car object a controller from the Controller class if a JOYDEVICEADDED event from pygame was added and if the car was a player driven car.
 Then we updated each car object constantly by looking at the joystick position to figure out the angle to send to the car and if the forward or backwards button were pressed, to figure out what acceleration to send the car.
 As described above, the same arduino code was used for player and AI cars so we send that information to the cars in the same way as we did for the AI car.
 This lets us decide for a given round what cars will be AI or player driven without reuploading arduino code, this is done by simply changing the `ai` attribute of the car when initialising the car object.

 ## Final takeaway
 A few hours before the demonstration, we had finally got the flow map calibration and the corrective camera distortion right and reduced the latency enough to make it playable with 2 cars.